 You will receive an award for each degree completed.

-Refer to the combined package course structure of the relevant second year degree for unit details.
+Refer to the Master of Project Management full-time one-year course structure for unit details.

 Entry requirements